The Nevo--Santos--Wilson spheres are shellable: Introduction

 The structure of this paper is as follows.
-Several key definitions and facts related to Nevo, Santos, and Wilson's construction, as well as an outline of the main proof are provided in Section \ref{secPrelim}.
-Section \ref{secConstSphere} contains a detailed proof of the constructibility of the Nevo--Santos--Wilson spheres.
-Section \ref{secShellSphere} addresses the special case of $3$-spheres, which are shellable.
-Detailed computations leading to Corollary \ref{maincorollary1} can be found at the end of Section \ref{secConstSphere}.
+Several key definitions and facts related to Nevo, Santos, and Wilson's construction are provided in Section \ref{sec:prelim}.
+Sections \ref{sec:shellableball} and \ref{sec:shellablesphere} contain a detailed proof of the shellability of the Nevo--Santos--Wilson spheres.
+Detailed computations leading to Corollary \ref{cor:maincorollary} can be found at the end of Section \ref{sec:shellablesphere}.